miguelrisero/betterpic-web-content/blog/using-professional-ai-headshot-to-enhance-your-online-presence.md

 ---
 title: 'Using Professional AI-Headshot to Enhance Your Online Presence'
 category: Social Presence
-description: AI-generated headshots offer a convenient and cost-effective solution for creating professional and personalized portraits.
-In this blog post, we explore the benefits of using AI-generated headshots to enhance your executive presence.
+description: Explore the convenience and cost-effectiveness of AI-generated headshots for professional portraits, enhancing executive presence.
+Explore all benefits.
 readtime: 6
 date: 2023-07-01
 cover: /assets/blog/<blog>/cover.jpg